MamounE1/LitScout/README.md

 - **Filters:** Narrow results by category and language, or sort by relevance/newest.
 - **Infinite Scroll:** Automatically loads more books as users scroll, providing a smooth browsing experience without manual pagination.
 - **Book Cards:** Displays detailed book information (title, author(s), thumbnail, and description) in reusable, responsive components.
-- **Favorites:** Save books to a favorites list, stored locally in your browser.
+- **Favorites:** Save books to a favorites list that's persisted in the database and tied to your account, so it syncs across devices and browser sessions.
+Signing in loads your saved favorites automatically.
 - **Accounts:** Sign up and sign in with a name, email, and password.
 Sessions persist across page reloads.

 ---